AjazRizvi123/AjazRizvi123/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on - Python and Django
+- 🔭 I’m currently working on - MongoDb
 - 📫 How to reach me: - Gmail - rizviajazabbas@gmail.com
 - ⚡ Fun fact: -  Sheldon Cooper has Eidetic Memory.